Pop Wine

-Pop Wine is an album by American trumpeter Ted Curson which was recorded in France and first released on the Futura label in 1971.
+Pop Wine is an album by American trumpeter Ted Curson, recorded in France and first released on the Futura label in 1971.

 Reception

-Allmusic awarded the album 4 stars calling it "one of those very special dates where everything seems to go right" and stating "noteworthy are Curson's compositions here that, like much music of their time, leave tradition to the dust.
+AllMusic called the album "one of those very special dates where everything seems to go right" and stated that "noteworthy are Curson's compositions here that, like much music of their time, leave tradition to the dust.
 He engages it and the blues in a sort of modal inquiry, where he wraps extant ideas about form, tonal sonance, and intervallic architecture in a phraseology and compositional elegance that was beyond most of his peers".